lexicalunit/event-watch/README.md

 ### Configuring Schedule Data

 The `schedules` configuration should be a simple key/value object.
-Its keys are the titles of your event, and its values are are schedules.
+Its keys are the titles of your events, and its values are the schedules.
 For example:

 ```cson
 schedules: